 - Yes.
 You will have swelling around the ankle and this changes to bruising after a few days.
 This then typically tracks down to your foot due to gravity so you will see bruising along the outside of the sole of your foot.

-- Protection, Rest, Ice, Compression and Elevation.
+- Protection, Rest, Ice, Compression and Elevation (PRICE protocol).
 Protection is best from an ankle brace rather than a simple tubigrip.
 Rest prevents further bleeding and irritation of the ligament.
 Ice can be applied for 20 mins every 2 hours.
 Compression will also help to limit swelling as will elevation of the leg, although research shows that to be truly effective elevation needs to be at 60 degrees above heart level – so be sure to lie on your back with the leg well elevated.

 - You should rest it for the first 2-3 days but it is then important to get the ankle moving.
 This should be guided by pain, but generally it is important to maintain the mobility of your ankle and to strengthen the muscles around the ankle and to rehab your balance system (proprioception).